wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-Now we'll create our `readAction()` which will retrieve one alert by ID from the database and return it as a JSON response.
-Add the `readAction()` to your controller as shown below:
+Next, we'll create `readAction()` to retrieve one alert by ID from the database and return it as a JSON response.
+Add `readAction()` to your controller as shown below:

 ```php
     /**